 Posterior sagittal anorectoplasty operation (also called PSARP) – the surgeon will create a new anus and then separate the bowel from the fistula (if there is one) and bring it down to join the newly created anus.
 They will then close up the fistula.
-If the fistula is very high, the surgeon may need to make an incision in your child’s abdomen to correct it.
-Your child will continue to use the stoma so that the bowel and anus can rest and heal.
+If the fistula is very high, the surgeon may need to make an incision in the child’s abdomen to correct it.
+The child will continue to use the stoma so that the bowel and anus can rest and heal.

 Closure of loop stoma – the surgeon will disconnect the bowel from the stoma and close it to form a fully working bowel.

 All surgery carries a small risk of bleeding during or after the operation.
 There is a very small chance that the bowel could leak into the abdominal cavity.
 This could cause an infection called peritonitis, but we will give the child antibiotics to treat this, should it happen.
 If the child has a fistula, the urethra or vagina could be damaged when the bowel is disconnected but this is very rare.

 There is also a chance the muscles used for bladder and bowel control could be damaged, but this is also very rare.
 In many cases, the muscles are already affected to some degree before the anomaly is repaired.
 Every anaesthetic carries a risk of complications, but this is very small.
 The anaesthetist is an experienced doctor who is trained to deal with any complications.

 The child will come back to the ward to recover.
 We will keep the child as comfortable as possible, by giving regular pain relieving medications.
 For the first few days, the pain relief will usually be given through a drip and then, when the child is more comfortable, in the form of medicines to be swallowed.